-This is another guest post.
+Another guest post.
 Patti has been teaching in Korea for the last seven years, and has a wide variety of experiences.
 I asked her to write this post because I knew she previously taught public school, and now taught at a hagwon, and did not seem to hate her hagwon.
 She has, however, delivered a lot more than I could ever have asked for.
 Her experiences cover a wide range of teaching positions in Korea, over various levels.
 My most heartfelt thanks to Patti for sharing these experiences with me, and thus with all of you.